 Cash gifts, the most common form of giving, are as easy as clicking the Donate button on the right or writing a check.
 Your gift placed on Visa, MasterCard, Discover or American Express may have added bonus for you if your credit card has an incentive program such as frequent flyer miles or purchase rebates.
 You can deduct 100 percent of the gift amount from your federal income tax, so your net cost is less than the face value of the contribution.

 Special friends, family and caregivers deserve special tributes--that's what honor and memorial giving is all about.
 Your gift will commemorate the importance of significant people or events in your life.
 It is an ideal way to thank a special person for exceptional care, commemorate the life of a family member, colleague or friend, or honor a birthday, anniversary, holiday or special event.
 We will promptly acknowledge your gift with an inscribed card to the person, family or organization you ask us to notify.
 The amount of your gift will be confidential.
-(When donating online, you will be able to enter any special instructions regarding memorial and in-honor gifts.
-Please note that you will not see this link until you either enter your credit card information or login to your PayPal account.)
+(When donating online, you will be able to enter any special instructions regarding memorial and in-honor gifts.)

 This fund was created in honor of Minuteman's third Executive Director who retired in June 2016 after serving in the position for 34 years.
 Joan was a tireless advocate for seniors, people with disabilities and family caregivers.
 During her tenure, the agency expanded to deliver publicly funded programs like Elder Protective Services, SHINE, Family Caregiver Support, Money Management, Nursing Home Screening and Nursing Home Ombudsmen; and privately funded programs like support groups, evidence-based healthy living programs, and Minuteman By Your Side, which fills a gap in care management for people under age 60, for those not eligible for state-funded care coordination, or for those who need some additional assistance.